A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Christmas is a big deal in Spain.

-Not only because it has a lot of festivities going on during this holiday season, but because people get to spend special time with family and friends.
+Not only because it has a lot of festivities going on during this holiday season, but also because people get to spend special time with family and friends.

-The ultimate goal is to enjoy Christmas and New Year, and it just so happens that I am writing about the 30 best Spanish foods for that purpose.
+The ultimate goal is to enjoy Christmas and New Year, and it just so happens that I am writing about the 35 best Spanish foods for that purpose.

 You, dear reader, support this blog.
 When you purchase through a link, I may earn a small commission.
 As an Amazon Affiliate, I earn from qualifying purchases.